BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 - Translation and interpreting

 What Will I Study

-You will study language modules each year and also choose from modules including:
+You will study language modules each year and also choose from a range of literary and cultural modules, including:

 - The Making of Modern Italy